-You have a gage that shows the engine coolant temperature.
-If the gage moves into the red area, your engine is too hot.
+This gage shows the engine coolant temperature.
+If the gage pointer moves into the red area, the light comes on and you hear a chime, your engine is too hot!

-That reading means the same thing as the warning light.
 It means that your engine coolant has overheated.

 If you have been operating your vehicle under normal driving conditions, you should pull off the road, stop your vehicle and turn off the engine as soon as possible.